Past event

 Alma Serafin Kraggerud.
 Photo: Nikolaj Lund

-She plays on a F. Ruggieri cello from around 1690, generously on loan from Anders Sveaas’ Charitable Foundation.
+Birgitta plays a cello by F. Ruggieri from around 1690, generously on loan from Anders Sveaas’ Charitable Foundation.

 Birgitta Elisa Oftestad.
 Photo: Sveinung Hoel Bjorå